Design of Experiments¶

 variable: used to name and identify the variables.

-arg(s): defines the variable arguement, i.e., the ineger index if the variable is an array or vector.
+arg(s): defines the variable argument, i.e., the ineger index if the variable is an array or vector.

 units: specify variable units for plotting.